 “Might as well hold onto ‘em.
 It’s all that’s left of some folks.
 Might make for good reading.”

 She tucked the letters back into the box and folded the flaps shut.
-She set herself to the second small box on top of the larger bottom box.
+She set herself to another smaller box.
 When she opened it she saw tangled piles of extension cables and Christmas lights.

 “I found some cables and lights.”